How to hire German employees

 German labour contract

 German labour law is different from its Dutch counterpart.
 Your German employees will have an employment contract (in German) under German law.
-This need not be a deal breaker, as it also has advantages for you:
+This need not be a problem, as it also has advantages for you:

 • If your company has up to 10 employees, your employees' severance protection is limited.
 This means you are allowed to terminate their contract without giving any particular reasons and without requiring approval from any authority.
 You must still, however, observe the agreed notice period.